ml5js/ml5-website-v02-gatsby/content/blog/using-ml5-with-p5-2/index.md

 In this summer, I mentored by Gottfried Haider and Daniel Shiffman to work on the [p5.js 2.0 compatibility issue](https://github.com/ml5js/ml5-next-gen/issues/244).

-A little bit background here: with the release of p5.js 2.0, asynchronous setup replaces preload for handling async operations.
+A little bit background here: with the release of p5.js 2.0, asynchronous setup replaces preload and callbacks for handling async operations.
 For example, let's say I want to load some JSON data in p5.js.

 In the past, we rely on `preload` function to do it: